Fawziya20/Simulation-and-Manual-PCB-Layout/README.md

 ### EQUIPMENTS REQUIRED
 Proteus 8 Professional

-### STEPS
+## STEPS
 ->Choose the desired components for your design.
-->Place all components and make the necessary connections./n ->After making all the connections, click the run button to start the simulation.\n ->Finally, manually draw the PCB layout for the circuit.\n
+->Place all components and make the necessary connections.
+->After making all the connections, click the run button to start the simulation.
+->Finally, manually draw the PCB layout for the circuit.

 ### CIRCUIT DIAGRAM